filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 ## Data storage incentives

 [IPFS](https://ipfs.io) allows users to store and transfer verifiable, content-addressed data in a peer-to-peer network.
-IPFS users persist the data they want on their own IPFS nodes, referred to as [pinning](https://docs.ipfs.io/concepts/persistence).
-Sometimes the data may be pinned using a third-party pinning service or through groups of individual IPFS users.
-The data exists in the network as long as one user is storing it and can provide it to others when requested.
+IPFS users persist the data they want **on their own IPFS nodes**.
+This is referred as [pinning](https://docs.ipfs.io/concepts/persistence).
+Sometimes the data may be pinned using a third-party pinning service, or through groups of individual IPFS users.
+The data exists in the network as long as one user is storing it and able to provide it to others when they request it.

 IPFS does not include a built-in mechanism to incentivize the storage of data for _other_ people.
 This is the challenge Filecoin hopes to solve.
 The Filecoin network creates a distributed storage marketplace for long-term storage.
 Nodes with a large storage capacity can rent storage to users with and get paid for it.